Principal Fairness for Human and Algorithmic Decision-Making: Comparison with the statistical fairness criteria

+In many settings, it is reasonable to assume that the protected attribute does not directly affect potential outcomes.
+In criminal justice example, being a member of a particular racial group should not make one inherently more dangerous.
+The protected attribute can, however, affect potential outcomes through other mediating variables.
+In particular, the existence of racial discrimination can yield an association between race and various socio-economic variables, which in turn generates the dependence between race and potential outcomes.
+For this reason, the independence condition in Theorem~\ref{thm::pf-sf} is likely to be violated in many applications.

+Thus, we further investigate the connection between principal fairness and the statistical fairness criteria in more general settings without requiring the independence condition $A_i \ind R_i$.
+Consider the following monotonicity assumption. \begin{assumption}[Monotonicity] \spacingset{1}

-for all $i$. \end{assumption} Assumption~\ref{asm::mon} is plausible in many applications.
-In our criminal justice example, the assumption implies that being detained does not make it easier to commit a new crime than being released.
-The following theorem establishes the equivalence relationship between principal fairness and statistical fairness under this additional assumption. \begin{theorem}[Equivalence between principal fairness and statistical fairness]\spacingset{1.25} Suppose that Assumptions~\ref{asm::ind}~and~\ref{asm::mon} hold.
-Then, conditional on $\bW_i$, principal fairness is equivalent to the three statistical fairness criteria given in Definition~\ref{def::stat-decision}. \end{theorem} Proof is given in Appendix~\ref{app:equivalence}.
+\end{assumption} Assumption~\ref{asm::mon} is plausible in many applications when the effect of the decision on the outcome is non-positive for all individuals.
+In our criminal justice example, the assumption implies that detention makes it no more likely for an arrestee to commit a new crime in comparison to release.
+The following theorem establishes the exact relationship between $\Pr(D_i \mid R_i,A_i)$ with $\Pr(D_i, Y_i\mid A_i)$ under Assumption~\ref{asm::mon}. \begin{theorem} \spacingset{1} Under Assumption~\ref{asm::mon}, we have

+\end{theorem} Proof is given in Appendix~\ref{app:equivalence}.
+Theorem~\ref{thm::connection} shows that $\Pr(R_i\mid A_i)$ is the key factor in connecting principal fairness to the statistical fairness criteria.
+If $A_i$ is not independent of $R_i$, principal fairness and the statistical fairness definitions do not imply each other.
+When $A_i \ind R_i$ holds, however, principal fairness is equivalent to the statistical fairness criteria under the monotonicity assumption.
+This result is presented as the following corollary. \begin{corollary} \spacingset{1} Suppose that $A_i\ind R_i$ holds.
+Then, under Assumptions~\ref{asm::mon}, principal fairness is equivalent to the three statistical fairness criteria given in Definition~\ref{def::stat-decision}. \end{corollary}